 The statement lays out the details of coverage of the RE curriculum in church schools.
 We ensure that we fully meet the requirement of the statement of entitlement for Church schools.

-At St Nicholas CE Primary Academy, out teaching is informed by the Understanding Christianity approach to the Lincolnshire Agreed Syllabus which aims to support pupils in developing their understanding of Christianity.
+At St Nicholas CE Primary Academy, our teaching is informed by the Understanding Christianity approach to the Lincolnshire Agreed Syllabus which aims to support pupils in developing their understanding of Christianity.
 Understanding Christianity offers a spiral model of investigating 8 core concepts that tell the 'big story' of Christianity.
-By using these schemes alongside each other, we are ensuring children are given the opportunity to become religiously literate.
+By using these schemes alongside each other, we are ensuring children are given the opportunity to not only become religiously literate but also to help shape a harmonious world in which they are growing up in through understanding a range of world views.

 Understanding Christianity is a resource to support the teaching of Christianity in religious education in all schools.